Automotive industry in Sweden: 1971 to 2000

-2001-present
+2001–present

 In 2001 General Motors took over Investor AB's share in Saab Automobile, taking full control over its subsidiary.

 After the failed takeover Volvo sold their shares in Scania to Volkswagen Group in the early 2000s.
 Volkswagen has since then increased their interest in Scania and since 2008 Volkswagen Group is the majority owner.

-The first Koenigsegg supercar left the factory in 2002.
+The first Koenigsegg sports car left the factory in 2002.
 The price of the car keeps production on a low level but in 2013 the company delivered their 100th vehicle.

 The automotive industry crisis of 2008–10 has had a great impact on the formerly Swedish owned automobile makers.
 In 2009 Ford sold Volvo Cars to Chinese Zhejiang Geely Holding Group.
 Volvo Cars is the first western automotive manufacturer owned by a Chinese company.

 In 2008 General Motors (GM) decided to either sell or, if no suitable buyer turned up, kill off Saab Automobile.
-First prospective buyer was Swedish supercar manufacturer Koenigsegg.
+First prospective buyer was Swedish sports car manufacturer Koenigsegg.
 When these talks failed Dutch sports car maker Spyker Cars succeeded.
 Spyker bought Saab Automobile from GM in 2010 forming Swedish Automobile.
 The deal ended in bankruptcy less than two years later.

 In 2012 Chinese-Japanese National Electric Vehicle Sweden (NEVS) announced they had bought the remains of Saab Automobile.
 They have also received the rights to use the Saab name from Saab AB.
 NEVS is planning to start production of an electric car based on the well proven Saab 9-3 platform in Trollhättan.

 In 2013 Volvo AB announced they will set up a joint venture with Chinese auto maker Dongfeng Motor to build heavy trucks in China.
 With this deal Volvo will surpass Daimler AG and become the biggest manufacturer of heavy trucks in the world.

 In 2016, the startup Uniti Sweden raised over €1,227,990 via a crowdfunding campaign to develop and manufacture a high tech electric city car.
 Uniti is a lightweight sustainable electric car made of biocomposites and carbon fibers.
 The car will be registered in the heavy quadricycle category (L7e) and will feature new technologies such as a steer-by-wire system as well as a head-up display.
 The car is designed to reach 300 km of range and a maximum speed of 120 km/h.
 The factory will be located in Sweden and the company will produce 50,000 cars per year.